stett/stett.github.io/_posts/2017-03-02-idea-for-generating-meshes-from-convex-mathematical-geometry.md

 * Minkowski sums are easily obtained by simply adding the results of the `find_furthest` functions of two primitives.

-* I'm not sure this is the best way to achieve good debug meshes for geometry defined with a `find_furthest` function.
+* I'm not sure this is the best way to achieve debug meshes for geometry defined with a `find_furthest` function, but it's my best idea for now.
 Please comment if you've got an idea or know a better way :)

 [1]: {{ site.url }}/assets/convex-geometric-volumes.png
 [2]: {{ site.url }}/assets/sphere-swept-shapes.png